-- 1. Create your source file (as usual) and run pre-synthesis simulation. - (Optional) Run through an entire flow (Synthesis Compile Place and Route Generate a Programming File) without starting Identify. - 3.
+- 1. Create your source file (as usual) and run pre-synthesis simulation. - 2.
+(Optional) Run through an entire flow (Synthesis Compile Place and Route Generate a Programming File) without starting Identify. - 3.
 Right-click Synthesize and choose Open Interactively in Libero SoC to launch Synplify. - 4.
 In Synplify, click Options > Configure Identify Launch to setup Identify. - 5.
-In Synplify, create an Identify implementation; to do so, click Project > New Identify Implementation. - In the Implementations Options dialog, make sure the Implementation Results > Results Directory points to a location under <libero project>\synthesis\, otherwise Libero SoC is unable to detect your resulting EDN file - 7.
+In Synplify, create an Identify implementation; to do so, click Project > New Identify Implementation. - 6.
+In the Implementations Options dialog, make sure the Implementation Results > Results Directory points to a location under libero project>\synthesis\, otherwise Libero SoC is unable to detect your resulting EDN file - 7.
 From the Instumentor UI specify the sample clock, the breakpoints, and other signals to probe.
 Synplify creates a new synthesis implementation.
-Synthesize the design.

-- In Libero SoC, select the edif netlist of the Identify implementation you want to use in the flow.
-Rightclick Compile and choose Organize Input Files > Organize Source Files and select the edif netlist of your Identify implementation. - 9.
-In Libero SoC, run Compile, Place and Route and Generate a Programming File with the edif netlist you created with the Identify implementation. - 10.
-In Libero SoC, run Synthesis, Place and Route and Generate a Programming File.

-Note: Libero SoC works from the edif netlist of the current active implementation, which is the implementation you created in Synplify for Identify debug.

-11. Double-click Identify Debug Design in the Design Flow window to launch the Identify Debugger.
+Synthesize the design. - 8.
+(Classic Constraint Flow only) In Libero SoC, select the edif netlist of the Identify implementation you want to use in the flow.
+Right-click Compile and choose Organize Input Files > Organize Source Files and select the edif netlist of your Identify implementation. - 9.
+(Classic Constraint Flow only) In Libero SoC, run Compile, Place and Route and Generate a Programming File with the edif netlist you created with the Identify implementation. - 10.
+(Enhanced Constraint Flow only) In Libero SoC, run Synthesis, Place and Route and Generate a Programming File. - Note: Libero SoC works from the edif netlist of the current active implementation, which is the implementation you created in Synplify for Identify debug. - 11.
+Double-click Identify Debug Design in the Design Flow window to launch the Identify Debugger.